coder/coder/docs/templates/tour.md

 Save `main.tf` and exit the editor.

-Now that we've created the files for our template.
-Now we can add them to our Coder deployment.
+Now that we've created the files for our template, we can add them to our Coder deployment.

 We can do this with the Coder CLI or the Coder dashboard.
 For this tour, we'll use the Coder CLI.